 Later, as she makes her way home, Nina imagines that she sees herself, dressed in black, passing her by.

 Erica is a compassionate shoulder to cry upon, but she is also delicately overbearing.
 As fragile in personality and emotion as her 25 year old daughter, she commiserates with Nina as if she were a child of 12.
 Nina goes to sleep on her bed, surrounded by her fluffy stuffed animal toys.

 Darren Aronofsky.
-Darren is obsessed with obsession, as he revists this theme throughout his career in all of his movies.
+Darren is obsessed with obsession, revisting this single theme throughout his career in all of his movies.